June 3, 2026

 Where WristListen fits

 If you have a TXT or EPUB book you are allowed to use, WristListen can help you prepare it as chapter audio for a compatible Garmin watch.
-You can open the WristListen console, try one chapter first, hear how it sounds, and sync only the next sections you want for your run.
+The Garmin audiobook app workflow is simple: try one chapter first, hear how it sounds, and sync only the next sections you want for your run.

 That makes book listening feel closer to music on a watch: prepare it once, then head out without holding your phone.